 - Post-event clean-up and crowd dispersal

-- A final meeting will be held on the day of the event, no later than 4pm, with the sponsoring organization officers, SAO and the University Union to review all event plans and responsibilities.
+- A final meeting will be held on the day of the event, no later than 4pm, with the sponsoring organization officers, SOAL and the University Union to review all event plans and responsibilities.

 - Alcohol will not be permitted for sale or consumption in the Union building during the event, except for normal retail operations.